TheBoxyBear/charttools/Docs/articles/Lyrics.md

 Vocals? vocals = Vocals.FromFile(path, <ReadingConfiguration>, <FormattingRules>);
 ```

 Chart files define lyrics through global events that can be converted to a set of phrases.
-When reading a full song from a chart file, the vocals insturment will be null.
+When reading a full song from a chart file, the vocals instrument will be null.

 ```csharp
 using ChartTools.Lyrics;